My First New House Project!

 I am very fortunate that the Billy bookcases are quite similar to my existing kitchen cabinetry, as below:

 We used the same handles to help make them look like they belonged.
 I even let Greg assist, which I don’t always do, since I can be a bit of a control freak about my projects, but he does drill straighter than I do, and he is amazing at caulking, since he’s a plumber and does this every day.

 I am also planning on mimicking the trim that is on the top of the kitchen cabinets.
 It shouldn’t be too difficult, it’s basically a piece of melamine cut at a 45 degree angle, mounted on top of another piece of melamine, in an upside down “L” like this:

 I intend to install lighting in the cabinets, with either strip lighting or puck lights.
 I can install the lights in the cabinets, but will need to bring in an electrician to do the wiring as there is no outlet on the wall.
 So this piece will have to wait for a bit.

 Now that my new pantry cabinet is complete, I can start organizing all of my food supplies.
-I’m super excited about this, but will save that piece for another post.
+I’m super excited about this, check it out here.